hccngu/DialCoT/README.md

 # DialCoT

-This is the official repository for the ACL 2023 paper "DialCoT Meets PPO: Decomposing and Exploring Reasoning Paths in Smaller Language Models"
+This is the official repository for the EMNLP 2023 paper "DialCoT Meets PPO: Decomposing and Exploring Reasoning Paths in Smaller Language Models"

 To further boost the reasoning capabilities of SLMs, we propose **Dial**ogue-guided **C**hain-**o**f-**T**hought (**DialCoT**),